DownQuark-Work/downquark.ventureCore.KnowledgeBase/src/Persistence/ArangoDB/development/_tutorials/graphcourse/Queries.md

   - If not specified min defaults to 1 and `max` defaults to `min`
     - If min is set to `0` the traversal will include the start vertex
 - `OUTBOUND/INBOUND/ANY` defines the direction of your search
+- `startVertex`: the vertex key to begin tranversing on
 - `edgeCollection`: one or more names of collections holding the edges that we want to consider in the traversal (anonymous graph)
 ---
 ### Graph Query Syntax OPTIONS Explanation